Written by Trevor McGlochlin, Research Consultant

 Candidates applying to manufacturing jobs often have never performed that job before.
 While they may have experience with similar manufacturing positions, a similar job may require very different knowledge, skills, and abilities to perform the job well.
 Depending on the type of simulation, it can provide hiring managers with a good measurement of the candidate’s potential in performing well in the job.

 The simulation could be an online assessment measuring the soft skills needed for a manufacturing job or it could be a more hands-on physical simulation that measures the hard skills need to perform well.
 Both are important in showing the full, complete potential of a candidate.
-PSI offers several online testing simulations as well as physical production simulations for selection in manufacturing.
+PSI offers several online testing simulations as well as physical production simulations for recruiting manufacturing employees.

 Incorporate a Realistic Job Preview in your application process